derrumbe/Spartacus-as-a-Service/README.md

 ## Release History
+* 1.0.0
+    * Full update
+    * LTSM RNN added for content generation
+    * Identity generation (with universals) - will add in Mechanical Turk hooks on next rev
+    * Rework of GUI (slighlty)
 * 0.1.0
     * The first proper release, complete with readme
     * Platforms supported with OAuth: Twitter, Facebook, Google